 - not be allowed to leave the place you’re staying for the first 14 days you’re in the UK except in very limited situations (known as ‘self-isolating’)

 If you are planning to arrive back in the UK on or after 8 June, you must read the guidance on entering the UK from 8 June.

 Looking after your mental wellbeing

 Your emotional and mental wellbeing is important.
-Keep in regular contact with the people who usually support you; family, friends and colleagues, especially if you are self-isolating abroad.
+Keep in regular contact with the people who usually support you: family, friends and colleagues, especially if you are self-isolating abroad.

-If you cannot return to the UK
+If you are waiting to return to the UK